Here’s How Your Trade SLM Corporation (SLM) Aggressively Right Now

-SLM Corporation (NASDAQ:SLM) went down by -2.08% from its latest closing price compared to the recent 1-year high of $12.32.
-The company’s stock price has collected 1.31% of gains in the last five trading sessions.
-Press Release reported on 11/07/20 that Statement From Sallie Mae CEO Jon Witter on Results of 2020 Presidential Election
+SLM Corporation (NASDAQ:SLM) changed by 0.00% from its latest closing price compared to the recent 1-year high of $12.32.
+The company’s stock price has collected -1.81% of loss in the last five trading sessions.
+Press Release reported on 11/19/20 that Sallie Mae Declares Dividends on Preferred Stock Series B and Common Stock

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.